 We contract with physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your co-payments or coinsurance.
+These Plan providers accept a negotiated payment from us, and you will only be responsible for your cost-sharing (co-payments, coinsurance, deductibles, and non-covered services and supplies).